sjofna/GitHubifycode/main_driver_guide_rough.md

 ### 2.4.2 Adjusting Soil Depth Around Roads

 Using the filled DEM created with the mentioned inpainting in section 2.3, a layer is created to capture the difference in surface height of the original DEM and the Filled DEM.
 This allows for a normalization of soil depth around the roads when `dem_difference` is subtracted from `soil_depth`.
 Negative values are set to zero using the `infel` function to remove unrealistic values from the layer.
 Maximum soil depth is extracted from the original `soil_depth` layer.
 Soil depth around roads is then clipped to the maximum soil depth using the code `soil_depth_adj <- ifel(soil_depth_adj > soil_depth_max, soil_depth_max, soil_depth_adj)`.
 This creates a layer where if at any point the `soil_depth_adj` is less than `soil_depth_max`, then the value from the `soil_depth_adj` will be (preferred/ chosen) in the new layer created.
 This new layer then represents the realistic soil depth in areas both around roads and areas without roads combined.
 Gaussian smoothing is applied to new soil depth layer to remove noise and road artifacts.
-The function `soil_depth <- soil_depth_smth` resets the object  `soil_depth` as the corrected soil depth instead of the previous result calculated solely from the _(original DEM?? thought maybe filled DEM??? why go through trouble of finding adjacent soil to roads etc)_
+The function `soil_depth <- soil_depth_smth` resets the object  `soil_depth` as the corrected soil depth instead of the previous result calculated solely from the _(original DEM?? thought maybe filled DEM??? why go through trouble of finding adjacent soil to roads etc)_.

 ## 2.5 Extract Soil Properties

+The function `get_soilgrids` is adapted from [Giulio Genova's code](#https://git.wur.nl/isric/soilgrids/soilgrids.notebooks/-/commit/23fe857b81fea0149526fbdee2115d1480b1568c) to access and download the desired [SoilGrids](#https://soilgrids.org) layer.

+This function is used to extract sand and clay percentages from layer depths of 0-100m.
+These values are then fixes for soil classifcation using `fix-soil`.
+This function converts the original units from $g/100g$ to a fraction.
+This conversion also allows silt to be calculated from with the equation $( 1 - (\mathrm slope + clay )).
+This ensures that all three values add up to one (100% of the soil) and is an easier method than extracting the silt value with the `get_soilgrids` function.

+Soil texture class can optionally be computed with the `soil_texture` function.
+This function classifies the computed amount of sand and clay from the previous function `get_soilgrids` and compares it with the USDA classification.
+The function is based on [Hoffmann (2026)](#https://www.mathworks.com/matlabcentral/fileexchange/45468-soil_classification-sand-clay-t-varargin) and [Mathews (2014)](#https://code.usgs.gov/ghsc/lhp/regiongrow3d/-/blob/main/lib/functions/soil_classification_NM.m?ref_type=heads) soil classification functions.
+The function defines different silt and clay tresholds within twelve different soil types as seen in the image below.

+![Soil Classifcation Traingle (Hoffmann, 2026)}(https://www.mathworks.com/matlabcentral/mlc-downloads/downloads/submissions/45468/versions/2/screenshot.png)

+## 2.6 Calculate Shear Strength

+To calculate shear strength parameters, sand sub-fractractions must be calculated first.
+Very fine sand, fine sand and coarse sand sub fractions are extracted based on methods proposed by [Corral-Pazos-de-Provenset al. (2018)](#http://onlinelibrary-wiley-com.ezproxy.library.uvic.ca/doi/10.1002/ldr.3121) which utilizes the